 So why is this important or relevant to Cairo’s or Egypt’s urban heritage?
 The statement quoted above in bold argues that one of the reasons this particular urban site (encompassing 4,000 buildings) is important is because it is unparalleled not only in Europe but also in North-Africa.
 In affirming its modernity, the Tel Aviv application for heritage recognition denies the availability of modernist heritage of its kind and scale in the supposed source of modernism-Europe, and in its geographical vicinity-North Africa.

-Egypt and Morocco (and Lebanon) had extensive experiences in the production and realization of modernist architecture.
-In both cases modernist architecture was the product of an awareness of international discourses on architecture.
+Egypt, Morocco and Lebanon had extensive experiences in the production and realization of modernist.
+In those cases modernist architecture was the product of an awareness of international discourses on architecture.
 That production was also responsive to local/national demands by various sectors of society.
 Modernist architecture in Egypt was also the product of the re-imagination of the national self as envisioned by individual architects.
 Modernist architecture was perceived by architects as the language of the time but also of the place.
 Despite many architects being educated in places as diverse as Liverpool, Zuirch and Paris, they all returned to Egypt and engaged in a discourse that emphasized that their architecture was responsive to both time and place, a kind of localization of an international movement with references to various schools of modernist design.